vikchupak/AWS/hybrid-enviroments/migration.md

   - Use NFS or SMB protocol to connect to on-prem storage
   - On-prem DataSync Agent connects to DataSync Endpoint in AWS
   - Connection.
 Storage (on-prem) -> NFS or SMB protocol -> DataSync Agent (on-prem) -> TLS -> DataSync Endpoint (AWS) -> EFS, FSx, or S3 (AWS)
+-  You can configure DataSync to make an initial copy of your entire dataset and **schedule subsequent incremental transfers of changing data toward Amazon S3**
+-  AWS DataSync is primarily used to migrate existing data to Amazon S3
+-  Enabling S3 Object Lock prevents your existing and future records from being deleted or overwritten